-This guide is for bloggers who plan to move their site from wordpress.com to a personal web domain using the self-hosted version of WordPress blogging software (wordpress.org).
+This is a guide for WordPress bloggers who want to move their blog from wordpress.com to a personal web domain using the self-hosted version of WordPress blogging software (wordpress.org).
+After the migration in complete, all your older blog links will continue to work and visitors will be redirected to the new WordPress website.

 Why move to WordPress.org?